MY ZIGZAG CAREER

 Until I was thirty, I worked as a textile designer, the executive director of Conran Fabrics Ltd. – a firm that specialised in working with architects on special projects such as hospitals, cruise ships and aircraft.
 For eight years, I was a member of the Selection Committee of the Design Council, and for six years I was an advisor to the British Jewellery Industry.

 I started to write, when I became Design Consultant to the Daily Mail, and subsequently the Home Editor.
 Eventually, I became Women’s Editor of the Daily Mail, and launched Femail.
-I was also Women’s Editor for the launch of the Observer Magazine.
+I was also Women’s Editor for the launch of the Observer Magazine, and a columnist for Vanity Fair magazine.

 After contracting M.E., I could no longer work full time.
 I started to write books, nearly all of which have been international bestsellers.
 They include Superwoman (1975); Down with Superwoman (1991, the revised and updated edition of Superwoman) and other self-help books for women.
 My first novel, Lace, was filmed (No. 1 mini-series movie, USA 1984).
 My other novels are Savages, Crimson, Tiger Eyes and The Revenge.